-- (a) Sterile catheterization.
+- Sterile catheterization.

-- (b) Nasogastric tube feeding.
+- Nasogastric tube feeding.

-- (c) Cleaning and maintaining a tracheostomy and deep suctioning of a tracheostomy.
+- Cleaning and maintaining a tracheostomy and deep suctioning of a tracheostomy.

 Nonmedical assistive personnel shall be allowed to perform health-related services upon successful completion of child-specific training by a registered nurse, APRN, physician, or physician assistant.
 All procedures shall be monitored periodically by a nurse, APRN, physician assistant, or physician, including, but not limited to: